inakiLakunza/Video-Analysis-MCV-M6/W2/part1/README.md

 If you want to finetunne your data you have the **Finetune.ipynb** file with the steps to do it step by step

+## Custom Loaders

+If you have your own annotations or you want to create your own partition you need to add the functionality in the file **data_loaders.py**